Charlotte Brontë: Brussels

 In January 1843, Charlotte returned to Brussels alone to take up a teaching post at the school.
 It was the first time she had travelled alone, and she found the experience alarming, later describing it in her novel Villette.
 However, in spite of her eagerness to return, Charlotte became increasingly homesick and lonely.
-Her initial liking for Madame Heger changed to outright dislike, and her attachment to Constantin Heger had developed into an unrequited passion and an obsessive need for his approval, all of which made it impossible for her to remain.
+Her initial liking for Madame Heger had changed to outright dislike, and her attachment to Constantin Heger had developed into an unrequited passion and an obsessive need for his approval, all of which made it impossible for her to remain.
 Charlotte returned to Haworth in January 1844, and later used her time in Brussels as the inspiration for some of the events in The Professor and Villette.
 Heger later attempted to destroy the letters sent to him by Charlotte, in which she expresses her deep feelings and her expectation to hear from him, but his wife retrieved and preserved them, although his own letters to Charlotte are missing.

 After Charlotte's return to Haworth, the sisters attempted to open their own boarding school at the Parsonage.
 It was advertised as "The Misses Brontë's Establishment for the Board and Education of a limited number of Young Ladies" and inquiries were made to prospective pupils and sources of funding.
 But Charlotte had little enthusiasm for the project, and the remote location made it difficult to attract pupils.
 In October 1844 the project was abandoned.

 First publication

 In May 1846, at Charlotte's insistence, the three sisters paid for the publication of a collection of their poems under the pseudonyms Currer, Ellis and Acton Bell.
 The sisters took names that corresponded with their initials: thus Charlotte was Currer Bell, Emily was Ellis, and Anne was Acton.
 Of this decision to conceal their identities, Charlotte wrote:

 Averse to personal publicity, we veiled our own names under those of Currer, Ellis and Acton Bell; the ambiguous choice being dictated by a sort of conscientious scruple at assuming Christian names positively masculine, while we did not like to declare ourselves women, because – without at that time suspecting that our mode of writing and thinking was not what is called "feminine" – we had a vague impression that authoresses are liable to be looked on with prejudice; we had noticed how critics sometimes use for their chastisement the weapon of personality, and for their reward, a flattery, which is not true praise.

-Only two copies of the collection of poems were sold, but Charlotte, though disappointed, sent copies of the book to a number of prominent writers, including William Wordsworth, Alfred Tennyson, and Thomas de Quincey.
+Only two copies of the collection of poems were sold, but Charlotte, though disappointed, sent copies of the book to a number of prominent writers, including William Wordsworth, Alfred Tennyson, and Thomas De Quincey.
 Although Emily and Anne continued to write poems, Charlotte did not, but prepared to submit a novel under her nom de plume.